 If you like wandering round this kind of quaint, pretty area, I can recommend a few other places in the UK that you’ll probably enjoy:

 - North Berwick, Scotland – this is an excellent town to stay in if you want to mix some city time in Edinburgh with a seaside holiday.
+It works great as a day trip from Edinburgh (lots of options here).
 It’s an easy train ride into Edinburgh but you can get back there to escape the hustle and bustle and be on the beach within minutes.
 We’ve been a few times and it’s now a firm favourite.

 - Kirkcudbright, Scotland – this is my favourite town in Scotland.
 It’s in the south west part of the country in the much-underrated Dumfries and Galloway area.
 It’s known as the artists’ town due to its rich history of art and being a mecca for Scottish creative types.
 But it’s also known for being really bloody cute.
 It’s full of gorgeous flower-lined streets, a picture-perfect harbour and pastel-coloured houses.
 I’ve been going since I was little and I still love it now I’m in my 30s.
 And that leads me nicely onto my other childhood favourite…